vicentedpsantos/github-nvim/README.md

 # GitHub-Nvim

 A lightweight Neovim plugin to deal with Github shenanigans.
+One of the core principles of this plugin is that it will **never add a dependency**, keeping things as light and simple as possible.

 ## Requirements